mannycolon/cypress-demo/03-nextjs/Cypress.md

 # Cypress

 Cypress is a test runner used for End-to-End (E2E) and Integration Testing.
+Check [Next.js Testing](https://nextjs.org/docs/testing#quickstart-1) for more.

 ## Setup